-"I predict that in the next twenty-four months, checking in to LinkedIn will be like checking in to Facebook - a regular part of our daily existence."
+In fact, LinkedIn has long been predicted to become a larger-than-life resource for the working professional and job seekers alike.
+Gary Vaynerchuk, Author of Jab, Jab, Jab, Right Hook: How to Tell Your Story In A Noisy Social World predicted in 2013 as such: "I predict that in the next twenty-four months, checking in to LinkedIn will be like checking in to Facebook - a regular part of our daily existence."

 Another benefit of joining groups is you can send direct messages to anyone in that group.
 This doesn't allow you to send group emails but it does allow you to target an individual who is not a direct connection.
 Like any email marketing you do, your message needs to be targeted and of value to the other person.
 Members can turn this feature off if they don't want to be contacted but most don't.

-LinkedIn's search feature already let's you find people and companies based on things like industry, location, past employer and education provider.
-However with LinkedIn premium, you can advance your search and better target people and companies.
-Let's say you're targeting senior marketing managers of Fortune 500 companies in New York with 30 employees or less in a specific industry - you can do this with LinkedIn premium.
+LinkedIn's search feature already lets you find people and companies based on things like industry, location, past employer and education provider.
+However, with LinkedIn premium, you can advance your search and better target people and companies.
+Let's say you're targeting senior marketing managers of Fortune 500 companies in New York with 30 employees or less in a specific industry, you can do this with LinkedIn premium.

-The other cool thing you can do with LinkedIn's advance search is 'Save Searches'.
+The other cool thing you can do with LinkedIn's advanced search is 'Save Searches'.
 For example, you could search your target market, save the search and then have LinkedIn notify you by email of new people who match your search criteria.
 Each week you can discover new leads.